skyvers/skyve-dev-guide/chapters/appendix.md

 6. Add the project to your wildfly server

+Note that
-Note that when deploying, you may need to manually create the tax_management-ds.xml.dodeploy and tax_management.war.dodeploy signal files.
-You may need to manually remove the previous .war if you didn't in the preparation stage.
-If you didn't rename the previous .json and ds.xml, you should also remove the previous myApplication-ds.xml and myApplication.json files to avoid confusion.
+* when deploying, you may need to manually create the `tax_management-ds.xml.dodeploy` and `tax_management.war.dodeploy` signal files.
+* You need to manually remove the previous `.war` if you didn't in the preparation stage.
+* If you didn't rename the previous `.json` and `ds.xml`, you should also remove the previous `myApplication-ds.xml` and `myApplication.json` files to avoid confusion.

 **[⬆ back to top](#contents)**